Neapoli Stadium

-Neapoli Stadium is a football stadium in Nikaia, Piraeus, Attica.
+Neapoli Stadium is a football stadium in Nikea, Piraeus, Attica.

-The stadium was completed in 1965, and currently has a seating capacity of about 6,000.
+The stadium was completed in 1965, and currently has a seating capacity of 5,500.

-The stadium is mostly used for football matches and is the home field for Ionikos F.C.
+The stadium is mostly used for football matches and is the home field for Ionikos FC.

 Record attendance is 6,565 for a match against Olympiacos F.C. in 1990.

 On June 13, 2009, it was also used as the field for the Rugby Sevens' finals of the Hellenic Rugby Federation.

 Members Club

 While Ionikos was competing in the lower divisions there were two main supporters' groups—the Association of Ionikos Nikaias Supporters and the Fan Club of Agios Georgios.